SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Stakeholders

-One approach to making interactions with PKI transparent to users is to layer encryption and signing below client software, as suggested by Levien et al.~\cite{levien1996transparent} and Wolthusen~\cite{wolthusen2003distributed}.
-A related approach for webmail systems is hosted S/MIME, discussed in \S\ref{sec:hosted}.
+A distinct approach to making interactions with PKI transparent to users is to layer encryption and signing below client software.
+Levien et al.~\cite{levien1996transparent} places this functionality between the email client software and the MTA, while Wolthusen~\cite{wolthusen2003distributed} uses the operating system to intercept all network traffic and then automatically apply email encryption.
+Currently, several companies (\eg Symantec) offer automated encryption of emails by intercepting them as they traverse a corporate network.